 Brent Differ, Financial Advice Leader at Assiniboine Credit Union, offers some practical advice.
 “The first thing you should do is get quotes from multiple contractors, so you know the fair market value of the work you’re getting done.
 Renovation work can often go over budget, so it’s good to find a flexible financial solution.”

-Once you’ve got a budget and timelines in mind, consider these six financing options and advice to help make the right decision.
+Once you’ve got a budget and timeline in mind, consider these six home renovation financing options and advice to help make the right decision.

 1. Home equity lines of credit (HELOCs)